-Lumen is not an accurate and reliable factor you should base off to purchase projectors because there are too many terms used as “standards”.
-Some people might claim that standard projectors only has 2,000 - 3,000 lumens that are not enough, some people can also say that the higher the number of lumens, the prettier and brighter the image displayed will be, but in actual fact, the number of lumens do not matter much anymore.
+Lumen is not an accurate and reliable factor you should base your decision on to purchase projectors because there are too many terms used as “standards”.
+Some people might claim that standard projectors only have 2,000–3,000 lumens, which is not enough.
+Some people can also say that the higher the number of lumens, the prettier and brighter the image displayed will be, but in actual fact, the number of lumens do not matter much anymore.
 The prices and the number of lumens are not justifiable anymore.

 Where is the best place to buy projector

-With more than 15 years of professional experience in the projector industry, INNOVATIVE has been one of the pioneers in providing on-the-go portable projectors to customers in Singapore and from all around the world.
-Browse our collection of projectors or feel free to call and talk with our projector experts if you are unsure which one can screen your movies/tv series at cinematic quality, at 65-6333-5598 (WhatsApp: 65-9862-6658)
+With more than 15 years of professional experience in the projector industry, INNOVATIVE has been one of the pioneers in providing premium portable projectors to customers in Singapore and from all around the world.
+Browse our collection of projectors or feel free to call and talk with our projector experts if you are unsure which one can screen your movies or TV series at cinematic quality at 65-6333-5598 (WhatsApp: 65-9862-6658)